Information Searching Assistance Service:

 Information Searching Class

-This class is offered to MII & Library members with appointment is based on members availability during KM operational hour.
+This class is offered to MII members with appointment is based on members availability during KM operational hour.
 Members may request for different mode, grouping workshop or personal consultation.
 Request should be expressed by email.

-KC Orientation Program
+KM Orientation Program

 This program include KMU briefing and tour at MII Knowledge Management Unit, Wisma Sime Darby.
-User will be given briefing on KM's facilities, services and collections, as well as a short tour around the premise.
+Members will be given briefing on KM's facilities, services and collections, as well as a short tour around the premise.
 Members may request for different mode, group or personal.
 Request should be expressed by email.